Media Coverage / Articles

 A Review by Beth Kanter

-In her book review, Beth Kanter draws attention to the special matrix that Bill Meehan and Kim Jonker present in Chapter 8 of Engine of Impact “I love frameworks, but sometimes they are dry and boring.
+In her book review, Beth Kanter draws attention to the special matrix that Bill Meehan and Kim Starkey Jonker present in Chapter 8 of Engine of Impact “I love frameworks, but sometimes they are dry and boring.
 Not in this book,” Kanter writs.
 “The authors have created a ‘Readiness to Scale Matrix’ which includes five categories, presented with engaging visual metaphors to make it memorable.”

 Access the review >